CristVald/CristVald/README.md

 **Certification in Data Science**
 Data Science (July 2023 - October 2024)

-Bachelor's degree specialized in Data Science.
+Specialized certification in Data Science.
 Proficient in advanced analytics and machine learning techniques.
 Skilled in utilizing Power BI and Tableau for data analytics.

 ### **Udemy**
 **Certification in Data Analisys**